TalkBank IRB Approval

 The Canadian CONP Ethics and Governance Committee has a series of recommendations for deidentification of neuroimaging data .

-You can also save yourself a lot of trouble if you avoid using idetifying information when making recordings.
+You can avoid much of this extra work if you avoid using identifying information when making recordings.

 Voiceprints